Attorneys in Branson, Missouri

 Estate planning documents are extremely flexible and can be designed to fit your unique needs.
 Cantwell, Smith & Trokey, LLP works closely with you to determine your goals and create precise instruments to carry out your intentions.

 You’ve worked hard for your family, so knowing that you have planned for their long-term well-being and financial security can bring you great comfort.
-We thoroughly analyze your estate and strategize the best means of transferring your assets, minimizing taxes, establishing guardianship for your children, caring for your pets, supporting personal philanthropic causes and protecting your loved ones.
+Cantwell, Smith & Trokey, LLP thoroughly analyzes your estate and strategizes the best means of transferring your assets, minimizing taxes, establishing guardianship for your children, caring for your pets, supporting personal philanthropic causes, and protecting your loved ones.

 A will is essential at every stage of your life.
 Your advance directive (or living will) sets the parameters for medical intervention should you become incapacitated.
 This assures that when you are most vulnerable, your wishes will be honored.

 As your life changes, so might your estate plan.
 You should update your will periodically throughout your life.
-Our attorneys draft valid codicils that address changes in your financial situation, marital status, number of children, philanthropic interests and general lifestyle decisions.
+Your attorneys draft valid codicils that address changes in your financial situation, marital status, number of children, philanthropic interests, and general lifestyle decisions.